CONCERT REVIEW: ALTER BRIDGE, SKILLET and DIRTY HONEY at House Of Blues, Orlando (October 25th, 2019)

 John Cooper firing smoke and CO2 towards the front rows

 I rack up tons of live shows a year, but Skillet’s performance was one for the books.
 Packing an electricity that is impossible to describe with words, and pairing blistering musicianship with smoke cannons and a seizure-inducing light show, it was almost impossible to tear one’s eyes away from John Cooper and his bandmates.
-Korey Cooper seemed like possessed by an evil spirit, pouncing around with her guitar in a complete state of infectious frenzy, while Jen Ledger bashed the life out of her drum-kit, effortlessly singing her vocal lines.
-Seth Morrison ripped through his guitars parts with an unassuming yet cohesive deportment, driving the riled-up crowd to insanity levels.
-The dancing lights and columns of CO2 served as accents to an spectacle that relied on the band’s charisma and abilities, making the night not only a musical performance, but also a slamming stage show of the highest degree.
+Korey Cooper seemed possessed by an evil spirit, pouncing around with her guitar in a complete state of infectious frenzy, while Jen Ledger bashed the life out of her drum kit, effortlessly singing her vocal lines.
+Seth Morrison ripped through his guitar parts with an unassuming yet cohesive deportment, driving the riled-up crowd to insanity levels.
+The dancing lights and columns of CO2 served as accents to a spectacle that relied on the band’s charisma and abilities, making the night not only a musical performance but also a slamming stage show of the highest degree.
 It truly felt like a tornado, a ravaging assault on your sensory receptors.

 Korey Cooper floating over the stage